olaDEN/pass-authentication-with-SHA1/README.md

-# user-registration-with-manual-SHA1-password-hashing
-user registration with manual SHA1 password hashing assignment
+User registration with manual SHA1 password hashing application with Django